-The above list is not comprehensive and you can add new sites to download additional packages from third-parties.
+The above list is not comprehensive and you can add new sites to download additional packages from third parties.

 In some cases, an SDK package may require a specific minimum revision of another package or SDK tool.
 The development tools will notify you with warnings if there is dependency that you need to address.
-The Android SDK Manager also enforces dependencies by requiring that you download any packages that are needed by those you have selected.
+The Android SDK Manager also enforces dependencies by requiring any packages that are needed by those you have selected.

 Adding New Sites

-If a carrier or device manufacturer has hosted an SDK add-on repository file on their web site, follow these steps to add their site to the Android SDK Manager:
+If a carrier or device manufacturer has hosted an SDK add-on repository file on their website, follow these steps to add their site to the Android SDK Manager:

 Any SDK packages available from the site appear in the SDK Platforms or SDK Tools tabs.